What Happens If You Only Pay the Minimum on a Credit Card?

 You can compare those tradeoffs in the snowball vs avalanche guide.

-If the minimum is all your budget can handle right now, read what to do when you can only afford the minimum payment before trying to force a larger payment.
+For a more practical next step, read what to do when you can only afford the minimum payment before trying to force a larger payment.

 How a payoff goal changes the payment decision